domarp-j/gitpitch-intermittent-test-failures/PITCHME.md

 - Wait for pages to finish loading before interacting with them
   - [`site_prism` gem load validations](https://github.com/natritmeyer/site_prism)

-Notes:
+Note:
-Discussion - is it always bad to increase timeouts when needed?
+Is it always bad to increase timeouts when needed?

 ---